signalapp/Signal-Desktop/CONTRIBUTING.md

 [mocha](http://mochajs.org/) and our assertion library is [chai](http://chaijs.com/api/assert/).

+The easiest way to run all tests at once is `yarn test`.

-To run tests, you can run them from the command line with `grunt unit-tests` or in an interactive session with `NODE_ENV=test yarn run start`.
+You can browser tests from the command line with `grunt unit-tests` or in an interactive session with `NODE_ENV=test yarn run start`.
+The `libtextsecure` tests are run
+similarly: `grunt lib-unit-tests` and `NODE_ENV=test-lib yarn run start`.
+You can tweak the appropriate `test.html` for both of these runs to get code coverage numbers via `blanket.js` (it's shown at the bottom of the web page when the run is complete).

+To run Node.js tests, you can run `yarn test-server` from the command line.
+You can get code coverage numbers for this kind of run via `yarn test-server-coverage`, then display the report with `yarn open-coverage`.

 ## Pull requests